Understanding the C# Dictionary

 Dictionary<int, string> rookieOfTheYear = new Dictionary<int, string>();

-Here, Dictionary<int, string> specifies that the keys will be integers (int) and the values will be strings (string).
-The variable rookieOfTheYear is the name of the dictionary instance.
-You can also use string keys with the key type as string.
+is the name of the dictionary instance.
+You can also use string keys by setting the key type as string

 Adding Elements to a Dictionary